DustyShap/lets_get_together/README.md

 ### Application Instructions

-Input each name of an individual who has signed up for "Let's Get Together".
-After each name, click `Add Participant` to add that person to the list.
+Input the name of each individual who has signed up for "Let's Get Together," and click `Add Participant` to add that person to the list.
-A note, that duplicate names will not be counted.
-Once you have added all of the names who have signed up, choose the number of people per group from the dropdown.
-Once the group size has been chosen, click `Generate Groups` to generate the random groups, which will displayed.
-From this state, you can click `Regenerate Groups` to shuffle up the current list of participants.
+Duplicate names will not be counted.
+Once you have added all of the names, choose the group size from the dropdown.
+Click `Generate Groups` and randomly sorted groups of your selected size will be displayed.
+If you wish to reshuffle the groups, click `Regenerate Groups` and new groups of the same size will be displayed.
+Group size can be changed, and additional names can be added as well.
-Also from this state, you can change the group size, as well as add more participants.